ManInAGarden/PiADCMeasure/README.md

 Now git clone this repository into the virtual environment so that you get a sub directory named PiADCMeasure under the path you created with virtualenv above.

+Optinally you can install matplotlib for python3 if you want to use the diagram functions for logged data.
+I'm sure you want that.

+In your virtual environment use:

+pip install numpy

+to install numpy for python3 in your virtualenv.

+For a pip install you'll most certainly be missing a dev-modlue named libpng-dev.
+Install this outside of your virtual envirtonment with

+sudo apt-get install libpng-dev

+Then install matplotlib in your virtualenv with the command:

+pip install matplotlib

 To start PiADCMeasure cd into that dircitory with your activated virtualenv and type

 python Main.py